 Upton Country Park Northampton is another popular dog walking location.
 We are quite lucky in Northampton to have a number of great places to walk dogs.
 However as you will discover from this review Upton Country Park is not a particular favourite of mine.

 Upton Country Park – Introduction

-The park is location in the NN5 postcode, close to the River Nene.
+The park is located in the NN5 postcode, close to the River Nene.
 It’s close to Sixfields and also seems to be quite popular with people living in the village of Duston.
 There is a free car park on Upton High Street.
 I’ve never visited on a week day but I can confirm that the car park is very busy at weekends.
 Once parked up you will no doubt spot The Elgar Centre which is the main image for this article.
 The Elgar Centre is available for hire.
 You can hire either the Willow Room or Oak Room or hire the whole venue for things like wedding receptions.
 The Elgar Centre has its own car park with signs warning that parking is for Elgar Centre customers only.
 Further signs on the centre doors explain that toilets within the centre are also only for customers of the centre.
 Therefore don’t expect toilets at Upton Country Park!

 Upton Country Park – The Positives

 The park itself is close to a modern housing estate.
 Most of the properties appear to be 3 storey town houses and the whole area feels modern, safe and peaceful.
 Whilst there are roads servicing the properties you don’t get the sense that you get speeding traffic which can be a worry for dog owners.

 I’ve not visited the park in winter but it did seem to drain well and the whole area seems well maintained.
 There are actually 3 football pitches marked out so possibly a groundsperson is employed.
 There is also the useful Upton Mini Market (photo below) which sells the basics should you want a snack or drink during your visit.
 It’s open 7 days a week at times that will suit anyone likely to be visiting Upton Country Park.